confluentmedical/nitinol-design-concepts/docs/210/index.md

 ### 3. Segmentation

-Now that the classifier model has been trained on a representative subset of images, the next step is to apply the model to the all of the image data.
+Now that the classifier model has been trained on a representative subset of images, the next step is to apply the classifier to each of the full scan data sets.
 The basic process for this is as follows:

 1. From Fiji, launch Plugins > Segmentation > Trainable Weka Segmentation 3D.
 2. When prompted for a file, open an image stack to be segmented.